The above approach resulted in maintaining an excellent industrial

 calculation as per Accounting for Taxes on Income (AS-22), issued by

 Institute of Chartered Accountants of India.
-As per existing
+Since as per existing

 provisions of tax laws the dividend received from subsidiaries which

 accounts for the income of Coal India Ltd, is tax free w.e.f. financial

-year 2003-04.
-Since without considering such dividend there is no
+year 2003-04 and since without considering such dividend there is no

-virtual certainty of future taxable income, as a prudent
+virtual certainty of generation of future taxable income, as a prudent

 The fund available with the company against cash, bank balances, road